EnochPoon/Python-Course/lessons/lesson02.md

 In this lesson, we will learn how to use the `input` function which, when called, will **stop the program from running** until a user enters some text on a single line.
 You may also additionally pass in a string argument as a prompt for input, such as: `"Enter your name: "`.

+### Example

-Example: place this code in a new Python file and run it:
+Place this code in a new Python file and run it:
 ```python
 name = input("Enter your name: ")
 print("Hello, " + name)